County Stats (19/20 season)

 Jack Shutt debuted for Yorkshire’s first team in the pressure cooker of a Roses Vitality Blast clash at Emerald Headingley in late July 2019, and the off-spinner made an immediate impact.

 He first wore the White Rose in an Academy match against a Scotland Development side in 2013, shortly after his 16th birthday.
-He took three wickets, including the scalp of now full international – Huddersfield-born – Safyaan Sharif.
+He took three wickets.

 Shutt went on to represent the White Rose under 17s and 19s and debuted for the second-team in an early 2015 four-day friendly against Kent in Canterbury when Jonny Tattersall, Andrew Hodd, Rich Pyrah, Liam Plunkett, Matthew Waite and Ben Coad were all in the team.

-In that aforementioned Trophy final, Shutt returned figures of 4-19 from 3.3 overs, mopping up the tail as Middlesex forlornly chased a target of 279 in 38 overs.
-In the first innings, affected by rain, Harry Brook hit a stunning 112 to catch the eye of Andrew Gale and the first-team coaches.
+He took 4-19 from 3.3 overs, mopping up the tail as Middlesex forlornly chased a target of 279 in 38 overs.
+It earned him the second-team Performance of the Year award.